salleuska/IRT_nimble_code/paper_reproducible_code/README.md

 ### Folder organization

-`paper_reproducible_code` contains all the code to reproduc analysis in the paper.
+`paper_reproducible_code` contains all the code to reproduce analysis in the paper.
 It is organized as

 ```bash
 ├── R_functions                       # R functions